linux-chenxing/linux-chenxing.org/index.md

 ## Intro

-This is intended to be a repository for info on the MStar/[SigmaStar](http://www.sigmastarsemi.com) SoCs.
+This is intended to be a repository for info on the MStar/[SigmaStar](http://www.sigmastarsemi.com) SoCs and the associated mainling effort.
-The name is a parody of linux-sunxi for Allwinner SoCs.
-MStar in Chinese is chenxing and the newer SigmaStar name is xingchen.

 This will probably never get as big as linux-sunxi so github pages should be more than enough.